oracle/oracle-database-operator/docs/ordsservices/examples/central_configuration.md

 # OrdsSrvs Controller: Central Configuration via central.config.url

-This feature introduces support for configuring ORDS instances managed by the OrdsSrvs controller using a central configuration manager.
+This feature introduces support for configuring ORDS instances managed by the OrdsSrvs controller using a Central Configuration Server.
 By setting the `central.config.url` attribute, OrdsSrvs retrieves global and pool-specific settings from a central endpoint that implements the ORDS Central Config Manager OpenAPI.

 This document shows:
 - A minimal OrdsSrvs example that uses `central.config.url`
-- A demo central config manager implemented with Apache HTTPD in Kubernetes
+- A demo Central Configiguration Server implemented with Apache HTTPD in Kubernetes
 - How to validate the setup and make REST calls against multiple pools

 See ORDS docs: [Configuring additional databases][ords-config-addl-dbs] (tested with 25.3):